ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - `%` jumps to matching braces. `y%` yanking contents between an item and its matching item. `d%` deleting in the same way. vim object-select can do the similar block selection in virsual mode. `:help object-select` and `:help text-objects`for details.
+- `:set invlist` Makes invisible characters visible.
+For example, $ for enter and ^I for tab. `:set nolist` Makes vim return to normal mode.

 [vim regular expression](http://www.cnblogs.com/PegasusWang/p/3153300.html)